Free full calculator →

 Suburb Overview

 Centenary Heights is a regional centre in Queensland, Australia, with a population of approximately 6,152, making it a smaller community.
 Located approximately 106 km from the Brisbane CBD, Centenary Heights is a regional area in Queensland.
-The median household income is $74,464 AUD per year (ABS 2021 Census).
+The median household income is $74,464 per year.

 Investment Score